Eclipse Memory Analyzer (MAT) is a tool that is used to analyze a heap dump.

 This assumes you have installed Memory Analyzer (MAT).
-In Eclipse Memory Analyzer, select Open a Heap Dump and select the heap dump file (it should have file extension HPROF).
+In Eclipse Memory Analyzer, select Open a Heap Dump and select the heap dump file (it should have file extension HPROF or PHD).

 Once opened, the default view should display a pie chart.

 Probably the most useful view in the tool is Run Expert System Test > Heap Dump Overview and Run Expert System Test > Leak Suspects.
 For example, the Leak Suspects view identifies the classes in the heap dump that may be producing a memory leak.

 Be aware that a number of files will be created in the same directory as the heapdump file being analyzed.
 The files will start with the text "heapdump".
 The files can be deleted after the heap dump has been analyzed.